wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 Sometimes the best architecture emerges from the ruins of what you thought you were building.
 And sometimes the most important lesson is learning to trust your instincts when your AI pair programming partner is confidently leading you down the wrong path.

-The key isn't avoiding the unstable ground - it's building systems resilient enough to handle it when the foundation shifts beneath you.
+The key isn't avoiding the unstable ground - it's building systems modular and resilient enough to handle it when the foundation shifts beneath you.

 ---